merimeesoftware/cfb-ranking-algorithm/ALGORITHM_BREAKDOWN.md

 ### Special Case: FBS Independents

-Teams without a conference (like Notre Dame) are assigned:
+Teams without a conference (like Notre Dame, Army) are handled specially:

+**V4.0.2 Changes:**
+- **Conference Type:** Treated as "Power 4" for all tier-based calculations (SoV threshold 1200, SoS baseline 1420)
+- **Conference Quality:** Assigned **CQ = 0** (no conference to boost them)

 ```
-CQ = Average of all Power 4 Conference Quality scores
+CQ = 0  # FBS Independents get no conference quality bonus
 ```

-This treats them as members of the elite tier without giving them artificial advantage.
+**Rationale:** Independents compete at the P4 level but shouldn't get artificial CQ boost from not having a conference.
+They must earn their ranking purely through Team Quality and Record Score.

 ### Full Conference Quality Example